-Data from the Texas Higher Education Coordinating Board was extracted for each year from 2008 to 20142017.
+Data from the Texas Higher Education Coordinating Board was extracted for each year from 2008 to 2014.
 Validity of the data has been difficult to confirm.
 The data provided primarily represents licensures taken and passed at community colleges, not all institutions or licensing agencies participate in the report.
 Additional notes on the data:

-- The total number of licensures passed peaked in 2012-2011 as the Gulf Coast Region entered a period of rapid expansion.
-The total number of licensures passed was down by 688 from the 2011 peak in 2017, down fell 6.814.4 percent. by 2014. - Passing rates were at their highest during the first sampling year at 91.7 percent and have since declined an average 1.12 percent each year to 85.0 percent in 2014.
-Since 2014, the passing rate has risen steadily reaching 89.1 percent by 2017. - Fifteen Twenty of the top twenty-twenty-five licensures were in the health care field. - Numerous community colleges provided limited or in some cases no data for 2008 and 2009 affecting numerous categories.
+- The total number of licensures passed peaked in 2012 as the Gulf Coast Region entered a period of rapid expansion.
+The total number of licensures passed fell 6.8 percent by 2014. - Passing rates were at their highest during the first sampling year at 91.7 percent and have since declined an average 1.12 percent each year to 85.0 percent in 2014. - Fifteen of the top twenty licensures were in the health care field. - Numerous community colleges provided limited or in some cases no data for 2008 and 2009 affecting numerous categories.
 Strong declines were found across most licensure categories as a result for 2009, particularly in the area of registered nursing, licensed practical nursing, and pharmacy technicians. - " While data from 2010 forward appears to be fairly consistent, the ability to analyze or identify definitive trends is not possible across licensure categories. - Results from several categories represent a very small portion of the actual numbers licensed each year, for example: - Medical assistants - Dental hygienists - Dental assistants - Phlebotomy technician